MaxAlyokhin/audio-motion-interface/README.md

 ### Motion event

-[JS-event](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events), generated approximately every 16ms (depending on the device) by the smartphone, containing motion parameters.
+[JS-event](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events), generated approximately every 16ms (on Chrome and Chromium-based browsers, on the Firefox every 100ms) by the smartphone, containing motion parameters.
 Events occur even when the device is motionless, in which case the motion parameters are zero.

 ### Cutoff